 John was an enthusiastic Toast Master and won many awards for his humorous speeches.
 He also was a birdwatcher and could spot and name numerous species.
 He loved to catch fish often in spots that most fishermen overlooked.
 He was an active member of Gideons and delighted in handing out new testaments to students and serving in organizing Gideon Chapters.

 He continued to be active in Tucson as Associate Pathologist at the Sierra Vista Community Hospital.

-A memorial serve celebrating his life will be at College Church of the Nazarene 504 Dewey Ave, Nampa, Idaho, at 11 am April 23.
+A memorial service celebrating his life will be at College Church of the Nazarene 504 Dewey Avenue, Nampa, Idaho at 11am, April 23.

-In lieu of flowers, make Donations to The Lucille Sutherland, Nurse's Scholarship fund NNU 623 University Ave Nampa, Idaho 83686 or to Nampa Gideons PO Box 173 Nampa, Idaho 83653
+In lieu of flowers donations may be made to The Lucille Sutherland, Nurse's Scholarship fund NNU 623 University Avenue, Nampa, Idaho 83686 or Nampa Gideons PO Box 173 Nampa, Idaho 83653.

 Published in Idaho Press Tribune on Apr.
 22, 2014